-In The Pines at Utica Center for Nursing and Rehab, 14.66% Percentage of Patients
+In The Pines at Utica Center for Nursing and Rehab, 16.1% of Patients

 Ability to Keep Residents Mobile

-In The Pines at Utica Center for Nursing and Rehab, 18.82% Percentage of Residents
+In The Pines at Utica Center for Nursing and Rehab, 17.56% of Residents

-This metric is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is important to preserving the physical well-being of residents.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Keeping residents out of the hospital is key to preserving the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

-In The Pines at Utica Center for Nursing and Rehab, 18.82 Percentage of Residents Rehospitalized
+In The Pines at Utica Center for Nursing and Rehab, 17.56% of Residents Rehospitalized

 Short-term Care: ER Visits

-In The Pines at Utica Center for Nursing and Rehab, 8.77 Percentage of Patients
+In The Pines at Utica Center for Nursing and Rehab, 13.82% of Patients

 Short-term Care: Facilitates Functional Improvement

-In The Pines at Utica Center for Nursing and Rehab, 74.71% Percentage of Resident
+In The Pines at Utica Center for Nursing and Rehab, 71.69% of Resident

-This datapoint is a measure of the percent of short-term care patients who experienced functional improvements, such as with activities of daily living.
-Many in the industry believe this is a reliable measure of a nursing home's rehabilitation services.
+This indicates the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.

 Scores for Utica, NY